AviatorNic28/ECE-461-Phase-2/README.md

    chmod +x dist/run
    ```

-Sure!
-Here’s the updated Step 8 with the clarification about making the `run` file executable:

----

 ### **8. Package the Project**

 - To create a packaged executable in the root directory, run the following command: